31st December 2020

 - Russian opposition leader Navalny allegedly poisoned by Putin’s agents

-- Japan’s Abe retires due to ill health
+- Japan’s Prime Minister Abe Shinzo retires due to ill health, ending an era of economic growth known as Abenomics

 - China rolls out the Security Laws into Hong Kong, effectively curbing the territory’s freedom of speech